DeepExtrema/Sherlock-Multiagent-Data-Scientist/README.md

 ## 📄 **License**

-Deepline uses a hybrid licensing model to balance open innovation with sustainability:
+Sherlock uses a hybrid licensing model to balance open innovation with sustainability:

 - **Apache 2.0** for SDKs, client libraries, examples and documentation – commercial use, modification and redistribution are permitted.

 - **Business Source License 1.1 (BUSL)** for the core server – free for non‑commercial use; commercial use or redistribution requires a licence agreement.
 The BUSL portion automatically converts to Apache 2.0 three years after release.

 For full terms see [LICENSE.md](LICENSE.md), [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-BUSL](LICENSE-BUSL).
-If you plan to build a commercial product or deploy Deepline for customers, please contact the maintainers at **licensing@deepline.ai**.
+If you plan to build a commercial product or deploy Sherlock for customers, please contact the maintainers at **licensing@Sherlock.ai**.

 ## 🤝 **Contributing**